seapagan/lsplus/docs/src/usage.md

 - `-l` / `--long` - Show long format listing
 - `-h` / `--human-readable` - Human readable file sizes
 - `-D` / `--sort-dirs` - Sort directories first

-Many of the remaining options are planned to be implemented in the future.
+- `-no-icons` - don't show file or folder icons

+You can combine the short options together, e.g. `-laph` will show a long format listing with hidden files, append a '/' to directories, and show human-readable file sizes.

+Use the `--help` option to see the full list of options.

-The long-format listing is colorized by default and cannot be disabled, but there will be an option to disable colors in the future.
+The long-format listing is currently colorized by default and cannot be disabled.
+This will be made configurable in the future along with adding more of the original `ls` options.

-Icons are added to folders and links, this will be improved to show relevant icons for other file types in the future.
+Icons are added to folders, files, and links.
+There is only a limited set of mappings implemented at the moment, but more will be added in the future.
+Add an issue if you have a specific icon you would like to see - even better, add a Pull Request implementing it! :grin:

 ## Aliases